a-suna/ibm-schem-f5-multinic/README.md

 [F5 Cloud Documentation for the F5 Declarative Onboarding Extension](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/)

-In addition to installing and utilizing the Declative Onboarding extension, the image onboarding process also installs recent versions of the F5 Application Services 3 and Telemetry Streaming extensions.
+In addition to installing and utilizing the Declarative Onboarding extension, the image onboarding process also installs recent versions of the F5 Application Services 3 and Telemetry Streaming extensions.
 Documentation of these extensions, and the use of their control plane API endpoints, can be found at:

 [F5 Cloud Documentation for the F5 Application Services 3 Extension](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/)

 [F5 Cloud Documentation for the F5 Telemetry Services Extension](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/)

-Once the BIG-IP™ Virtual Edition instance is onbaorded through Schematics and the F5 Declarative Onboarding Extension, the extension endpoints can be utilized to orchestrate L4-L7 services and logging, creating a fully functional and declarative ADC.
+Once the BIG-IP™ Virtual Edition instance is onboarded through Schematics and the F5 Declarative Onboarding Extension, the extension endpoints can be utilized to orchestrate L4-L7 services and logging, creating a fully functional and declarative ADC.
 Multiple VNFs can be provisioned using the BIG-IP™ Virtual Edition with declared services.

 ## IBM Cloud IaaS Support